 Medications at School

 Please inform PMA if your child requires a medication to be administered during school hours.
-If so, we can write a permission slip for your child’s teachers with specific instructions and precautions.
+If so, we can write a permission slip for your child’s nurse/teachers with specific instructions and precautions.

 Childhood Obesity Update